jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 ```

 The annotation is informational only for now.
 In our tests, we use `onlyon` to prevent tests from
-failing on unsupported engines For example this is added to the test for `search_after`:
+failing on unsupported engines For example, this is added to the test for `search_after`:

 ```kotlin
 onlyOn("opensearch implemented search_after with v2",